clartaq/cwiki/resources/private/md/Work_Notes.md

 ---

 This page is the on-going saga of working on the CWiki program.

+#### "CWiki Stats" and "Back Links" Pages, 17 Jun 2020, 10:23:47 am ####

+Added these two "Special" pages.
+Both are available from the default Sidebar and both are described in the "Special Pages" page (also linked in the Sidebar).

+The "CWiki Stats" page generates a short table showing the number of pages, tags, and users in the current database.

+The "Back Links" page is non-functional at the moment.
+The intent is to create a list of all of the other pages in the database with links to the current page.
+This seems a little clumsy in terms of interface (replacing the current page with the list).
+Needs some more thought in terms of the best way to display the pages with the back links.

 #### Thinking About Organization, 05 Jun 2020, 03:01:06 pm ####